 Here are a few ways to create art, games and activities inspired by Eric Carle.

-Learning about authors and connecting with them can be one of the greatest ways to teach your own child about becoming a writer and an inspire them to read!
+Learning about authors and connecting with them can be one of the greatest ways to teach your own child about becoming a writer and inspire them to read!

-We’ve team up with several other bloggers to celebrate one of our favorite authors…ERIC CARLE!
+We’re celebrating one of our favorite authors…ERIC CARLE!
 Here’s your chance to learn about Eric Carle with your child and see how much fun you can have as you’re inspired by his imagination!

 Eric Carle Resources for Author Study